awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 The value in the start build operation call takes highest precedence\.
 You can add or override environment variables when you create a build\.
 For more information, see [Run a Build in CodeBuild](run-build.md)\.
 The value in the build project definition takes next precedence\.
 You can add environment variables at the project level when you create or edit a project\.
 For more information, see [Create a Build Project in CodeBuild](create-project.md) and [Change a Build Project's Settings in CodeBuild ](change-project.md)\.
 The value in the build spec declaration takes lowest precedence\.
+  +   `secrets-manager`: Required if `env` specified, and you want to retrieve custom environment variables stored in AWS Secrets Manager\.
+Specify a Secrets Manager `reference-key` using the following pattern:

+     `secret-id:json-key:version-stage:version-id`
+    +  `secret-id`: The name or Amazon Resource Name \(ARN\) that serves as a unique identifier for the secret\.
+To access a secret in your AWS account, simply specify the secret name\.
+To access a secret in a different AWS account, specify the secret ARN\.
+    +  `json-key`: Specifies the key name of the key\-value pair whose value you want to retrieve\.
+If you do not specify a `json-key`, CodeBuild retrieves the entire secret text\.
+    +  `verstion-stage`: Specifies the secret version that you want to retrieve by the staging label attached to the version\.
+Staging labels are used to keep track of different versions during the rotation process\.
+If you use `version-stage`, don't specify `version-id`\.
+If you don't specify a version stage or version ID, the default is to retrieve the version with the version stage value of `AWSCURRENT`\.
+    +  `version-id`: Specifies the unique identifier of the version of the secret that you want to use\.
+If you specify `version-id`, don't specify `version-stage`\.
+If you don't specify a version stage or version ID, the default is to retrieve the version with the version stage value of AWSCURRENT\.

+     For more information, see [What Is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+  +   `exported-variables`: Optional mapping\.
+Used to list environment variables you want to export\.
+Specify the name of each variable you want to export on a separate line under `exported-variables`\.
+The variable you want to export must be available in your container during the build\.
+The variable you export can be an environment variable\.

+     During a build, the value of a variable is available starting with the `install` phase\.
+It can be updated between the start of the `install` phase and the end of the `post_build` phase\.
+After the `post_build` phase ends, the value of exported variables cannot change\.
+**Note**
+ The following cannot be exported:
+ Amazon EC2 Systems Manager Parameter Store secrets specified in the build project\.
+ Secrets Manager secrets specified in the build project Environment variables that start with `AWS_`\.
   +  `git-credential-helper`: Optional mapping\.
 Used to indicate if CodeBuild uses its Git credential helper to provide Git credentials\. `yes` if it is used\.
 Otherwise, `no` or not specified\.
 For more information, see [gitcredentials](https://git-scm.com/docs/gitcredentials) on the Git website\.
 **Note**
  `git-credential-helper` is not supported for builds that are triggered by a webhook for a public Git repository\.